 Note that there is no overwrite option, i.e. you cannot write over the existing file contents.
 The only way to delete the file that already exists on the Floppy Disk is by using the Format disk command.

 Warning!
 Remember that formatting the disk will delete all disk data, not just the specified file!

+Firmware error.
+Machine is halted

-See also: This is a severe error that indicates some internal hardware malfunction.
-Please, return your TR40xx for serv/oe/ repair.
-See also: In an unlikely event that you ever face this message, please contact us at feedback@proxdata.com.
-See also: In an unlike 1
+In an unlikely event that you ever face this message, please contact us at feedback@proxdata.com.